C-C-Coalback/Conquest-LCG-server/README.md

   -Closing a game when it is complete.

 Update: Well, that was fast.
 The core mechanics are (once again) implemented.
 No card specific effects are here yet (Although I might have copied some over from the original repo and just forgotten).
 Since this means that the game can be played online, I am calling this version 0.5.
 Very happy with it.

+On the to-do list: There need to be standardised functions when the program is waiting for a particular input, such as a card in a hand, a card in play, etc etc. Currentlz, due to the fairly large size of this code, it is bloating files greatly.